elghannay/nodejs/mongoDB/autentication.md

 > to switch the user you should logout or just quit the terminal.
 > make sure to switch first to the database that the user can have access to.(then create the user)

+The localhost exception applies only when there are no users created in the MongoDB instance.

 #### assigning more that one db to a user.

 > one confusing thing that you should note though, always select first the db that a user has access to then try to authenticate.